MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 ## Introduction

-Follow this guide to create a preconfigured copilot that uses generative answers for natural language responses:
+Follow this guide to add a preconfigured copilot that uses generative answers for natural language responses:

 **Already have a copilot in Microsoft Copilot Studio?** [Update Power Pages to use it](pva-bot-how-to.md).<br>
 **Default setup:** Answers questions based on your site's information.<br>